Estimated Reading Time : 1 minute, 24 seconds

-Salvadoran pupusas, thick corn or rice tortillas filled with ingredients such as cheese, beans, and loroco, are the national dish of El Salvador.
-Cooked on griddles and served with cabbage slaw and tomato sauce, these delights represent a culinary tradition that has evolved to include modern versions like 'crazy pupusas,' loaded with innovative ingredients.
+Salvadoran pupusas, thick corn or rice tortillas filled with ingredients like cheese, beans, and loroco, are the national dish of El Salvador.
+Cooked on griddles and served with cabbage curtido and tomato salsa, these delights represent a culinary tradition that has evolved to include modern variations such as "crazy pupusas," loaded with innovative ingredients.

-In El Salvador, corn tortillas are not just a side dish, but a dish in themselves, transformed into the iconic pupusa.
-This unique variation of a tortilla, thick and filled, is a symbol of Salvadoran cuisine and is considered the national dish.
+In El Salvador, corn tortillas are not just a side, but a dish in themselves, transformed into the iconic pupusa.
+This unique variation of thick, stuffed tortilla is a symbol of Salvadoran cuisine and is considered the national dish.

-Pupusas are hand-filled with ingredients like cheese, beans, pork cracklings, and loroco, an edible flower typical of Central America that adds a unique flavor.
+The pupusas are hand-filled with ingredients such as cheese, beans, pork cracklings, and loroco, an edible flower typical of Central America that adds a unique flavor.

-These filled tortillas are gently flattened before being cooked on a hot griddle, usually accompanied by cabbage slaw, chili, and tomato sauce.
+These stuffed tortillas are gently flattened before being cooked on a hot griddle, and are typically accompanied by curtido (pickled cabbage), chili, and tomato salsa.
 Their popularity is such that El Salvador celebrates National Pupusa Day every second Sunday of November, an officially recognized event.

 Appetizers